 Click the map's Google logo to go to Google Maps - for Directions, Street View etc.

 Open Cycle Map Bing Map

-The West Highland Way passes the distillery on the track bed of an old railway You can cycle along the WHW, but the terrain in places may be challenging unless you have a mountain bike - and the weather will also be an issue.
+The West Highland Way (whish also doubles as the John Muir Way at this point) passes the distillery on the track bed of an old railway You can cycle along the WHW, but the terrain in places may be challenging unless you have a mountain bike - and the weather will also be an issue.

 Glengoyne Distillery is a couple of miles north of Strathblane on the A81.
 Nearest station - Milngavie (MLN) (7 miles); Balloch (BHC) (11.5 miles) (Live Train Times: MLN, BHC).
 Both are terminal stations, so easy level access to platforms.
 If you do go via Milngavie it's pronounced Mulguy.

 Glengoyne core range consists of 10yo, 12yo 15yo, 18yo, 21yo, 25yo (48%) and Cask Strength (bottled iin batch es around 58%-59%).
 The 10yo is bottled at 40% the other aged bottlings at 43%, except the 25yo.
 Special bottlings, including the excellent Teapot Dram - cask strength around 59%.

 Nearest bike shops:

 Wheelcraft Clachan of Campsie, Lennoxtown G66 7AB 01360 312709